 Marine Mammal Protection Act / Endangered Species Act

-Remember: Marine mammals - whales, dolphins, porpoise, seals, sea lions and otters- are covered under the Marine Mammal Protection Act, and some, additionally, under the Endangered Species Act.
-Power boaters and paddlers must resist temptation to float alongside or other wise interfere with our whale migration.
+Remember: All marine mammals - whales, dolphins, porpoise, seals, sea lions and otters - are protected under the Marine Mammal Protection Act.
+Additionally, many are also protected under the Endangered Species Act.
+Power boaters and paddlers must resist temptation to float alongside or otherwise interfere with whale and other marine mammal movements and behavior.
 The Marine Mammal and Protection act defines minimum distances and harassment and the corresponding fines of up to $10,000.
 To read about what constitutes harassment, click here.

 Never attempt to free a whale yourself.
 Entangled whales should be reported immediately to the National Oceanic and Atmospheric Administration (NOAA’s) Whale Entanglement Hotline: 1-877-SOS-WHALE.

 Should you have an encounter with marine mammals, make sure you “share the road” and or the shore and maintain a respectful distance from our amazing marine wildlife.